(last updated at 3:23 p.m. May 21)

-The state of Louisiana has been added to the list of state under mandatory stay-at-home, or shelter-in-place, orders.
-All non-essential businesses have been ordered to cease operation and essential businesses including construction trades are able to operate.
+The state of Louisiana has been added to the list of state under mandatory stay-at-home, or shelter-in-place orders.
+All non-essential businesses have been ordered to cease operation.
+The original order has been extended to May 15.

 Maryland has announced an executive order for non-essential businesses to close, and to curb large gatherings.
 While the order is not a “shelter-in-place” or stay-at-home order, it asks residents to stay home and limits business activities to those deemed essential.
 Gov. Larry Hogan on April 24 laid out a plan to reopen the Maryland economy.

 The governor of Massachusetts has ordered the closure of non-essential businesses, which includes operating provisions for home building and the trades.
 This is not a stay-home order for residents.

-Skyline Champion Corporation, from Champion Homes headquarters in Troy, Mich., has announced reduced production in 13 facilities throughout the U.S. in states where mandatory lock-down has been implemented.
-That list is likely to grow as other states increase actions to reduce the spread of coronavirus.
+Skyline Champion Corporation, from Champion Homes headquarters in Troy, Mich., had announced reduced production in facilities throughout the U.S. in states where mandatory lock-down has been implemented.

 “Skyline Champion is focused on the safety and well-being of our employees, distributors and customers we serve, and the communities in which we operate, while simultaneously ensuring business continuity across our operations,” President and Chief Executive Officer Mark Yost said.
 “We are well-positioned to navigate the uncertainty of the current environment due to our strong liquidity position, highly flexible, low cash-cost operating model, as well as our diversified customer channels and geographic mix.”